crippe/kodigt/README.md

 -- John F. Woods, 1991-09-25

 * _"Any fool can write code that a computer can understand.
 Good programmers write code that humans understand."_
--- Martin Fowler.
-Refactoring: Improving the design of existing code.
+-- Martin Fowler, "Refactoring: Improving the design of existing code"

 * _"The act of leaving a mess in the code should be as socially unacceptable as littering."_
 -- Robert C. “Uncle Bob” Martin

 * _"Leave the code in a better state than you found it."_
-(Originalet skrevs av Robert Stephenson Smyth Baden-Powell, pappa till scoutrörelsen, och löd "Try and leave this world a little better than you found it.")
+(Originalet skrevs av Robert Stephenson Smyth Baden-Powell, pappa till scoutrörelsen, och löd "Try and leave this world a little better than you found it.”)

+* _"Comments are evil.
+The goal of comments is to compensate for our failure or to help express ourselves better.
+They are always sign of failure."_
+-- Robert C. “Uncle Bob” Martin, "Clean Code"

+* _"Code formatting is important because it is part of communication.
+It also makes the reader trust the code more."_
+-- Robert C. “Uncle Bob” Martin, "Clean Code"

+* _"We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil.
+Yet we should not pass up our opportunities in that critical 3%."_
+-- Donald Knuth, "Structured Programming With Go To Statements"

 [Secrets of Maintainable Codebases](http://www.daedtech.com/secrets-maintainable-codebases/)
 [Static Code Analysis and Quality Metrics](http://ardalis.com/static-code-analysis-and-quality-metrics)